aston89/DASR-Differential-Anisotropic-Shimmer-Reductor-for-ReShade/README.md

 * patterned surfaces.

 **Depth Weight:** Allows prioritizing distant geometry, where sub-pixel aliasing becomes more visible.

+**Phase Moire Strength:** Controls how strongly the phase-aware stabilization stage blends alternating temporal phases once a valid phase pattern has been detected.
+Higher values:
+* reduce visible moiré shimmer more aggressively;
+* improve stability on difficult high-frequency patterns.
+Lower values:
+* preserve more of the original temporal variation;
+* reduce the possibility of over-stabilization.
+This parameter only affects pixels where the phase detector has already identified a valid alternating pattern.

+**Phase Alternation Sensitivity:** Controls how easily DASR recognizes alternating sampling-phase behavior across consecutive frames.
+Higher values:
+* detect weaker A/B/A alternation patterns;
+* increase sensitivity to subtle temporal shimmer.
+Lower values:
+* require a stronger and more consistent phase alternation;
+* reduce false detections in complex scenes.
+In general, this parameter determines how selective the phase detector is before stabilization becomes active.

+**Phase Motion Rejection:** Controls how aggressively DASR distinguishes genuine scene motion from phase alternation.
+Higher values:
+* reject temporal blending more often during camera movement;
+* reduce ghosting and motion-related artifacts.
+Lower values:
+* allow phase stabilization to remain active more frequently;
+* may improve shimmer reduction in some scenes, but can increase temporal smearing if set too low.

+**Phase Outlier Rejection:** Controls the strength of the temporal outlier rejection stage.
+This mechanism detects isolated one-frame deviations that differ significantly from their temporal neighborhood.
+Higher values:
+* suppress transient temporal spikes;
+* reduce occasional fireflies, block artifacts and unstable one-frame fluctuations.
+Lower values:
+* preserve more of the original temporal variation;
+* reduce the possibility of suppressing legitimate image changes.
+This stage operates independently from the phase alternation detector and only activates when a clear temporal outlier is identified.

+**Phase Risk Gate:** Defines the minimum instability confidence required before phase-aware stabilization is allowed to operate.
+Higher values:
+* restrict phase analysis to the most unstable regions;
+* reduce unnecessary temporal processing.
+Lower values:
+* allow the phase detector to activate over a larger portion of the image;
+* improve shimmer reduction on subtle patterns at the cost of increased sensitivity.
+The Risk Gate ensures that phase stabilization complements the existing DASR detectors rather than operating uniformly across the entire frame.

 ## General Tuning Strategy - Recommended tuning workflow:
 1. Start from default settings.